-1.10 Ensure system-wide crypto policy is FUTURE or FIPS (Scored)
+1.10 Ensure system-wide crypto policy is not legacy (Scored)

 The system-wide crypto-policies followed by the crypto core components allow consistently deprecating and disabling algorithms system-wide.

 The individual policy levels (DEFAULT, LEGACY, FUTURE, and FIPS) are included in the crypto-policies(7) package.